Euclidean quadratic forms are ADC forms: A short proof: 0pt 4ex Introduction

-In this note we state and prove a~sharpened version of Theorem~8 in~\cite{PeteLClark}, which says that every Euclidean quadratic form over a~certain kind of a~normed integral domain is an ADC form; this theorem is a generalization of the Davenport-Cassels Lemma.
-The sharpened theorem presented in this note allows linear terms (so that there is a~quadratic polynomial instead of a~quadratic form, albeit with a~Euclidean homogenous quadratic~part), imposes no restrictions on the characteristic of the integral domain, and makes no unnecessary assumptions about the norm.
-The theorem and its proof are modeled on the lemma (the~only~one) in~\cite{SerrePoonen}, which has an impressive provenance: its central idea was generalized and clarified, in stages, from Aubry through Cassels, Davenport, Weil, and Deligne to Serre; the author of this note just ironed out a~couple of wrinkles, so that the lemma could be further generalized in the spirit of Theorem~8 in~\cite{PeteLClark}.
+In this note we state and prove a~sharpened version of Theorem~8 in~\cite{PeteLClark}, which says that every Euclidean quadratic form over a~certain kind of a~normed integral domain is an ADC form; this theorem is a generalization of the Davenport-Cassels lemma.
+The sharpened theorem presented in this note allows for linear and constant terms (so~that there is a~quadratic polynomial instead of a~quadratic form, albeit with a~Euclidean homogeneous quadratic~part), imposes no restrictions on the characteristic of the integral domain, and makes no unnecessary assumptions about the norm.
+The theorem has an impressive provenance: its central idea was generalized and clarified, in stages, from Aubry through Cassels, Davenport, Weil, and Deligne to Serre.